CosmWasm/docs-old/docs/name-service/contract.md

 sidebar_label: Contract
 ---

 Now we have made it to the point at which we will be working on the core logic of the contract.
-If you navigate the contract file you there will be a basic contract already defined.
+If you navigate to the contract file there will be a basic contract already defined.

 We will walk through the file one by one.

 ## Init

 Init defines what is needed for initialization of the contract.
-This means that every contract can be deployed once and created multiples time for different use cases.
+This means that every contract is deployed once and created multiples time.

-If you remember the `InitMsg` we defined earlier, this will be what our contract will need when created.
+Earlier we defined a `InitMsg` this is what will be used within `Init`.

 ## Handle

 Handle uses the `HandleMsg` we defined in `msg.rs`.
-In rust you can (pattern match)[https://doc.rust-lang.org/1.6.0/book/patterns.html] to see what msg you received.
-This makes things simpler.
-We defined to types
+In rust there is [pattern matching](https://doc.rust-lang.org/1.6.0/book/patterns.html) which will help with writing elegant code.
+The types that need to be defined are as follows:

 - `Register`: this will call `try_register` and pass in `deps`, `env`, and the `name` received from the msg.
   - `deps` is a combination of storage and api.